 Brad Van Pelt concentrates on prosecution, counseling, and litigation in all areas of intellectual property.
 Brad has wide-ranging experience in prosecution and counseling.
 He has years of patent drafting experience in the mechanical, software, and business method arts.
-He frequently prepares freedom-to-practice opinions, and has served on successful patent litigation teams in obtaining favorable rulings for clients.
+He frequently prepares freedom-to-practice opinions, and has served on successful IPR and patent litigation teams in obtaining favorable rulings for clients.
 In addition to his utility patent practice, Brad also has extensive experience in procuring design patents and is active in the design patent bar.
-He was also named to the 2014, 2015, and 2016 Illinois Super Lawyers Rising Stars, which include only the top 5 percent of attorneys in the state.
+He was also named to the 2014, 2015, 2016, 2017 and 2018 Illinois Super Lawyers Rising Stars, which include only the top 5 percent of attorneys in the state.

 Brad assists clients with creative strategies in developing strong patent portfolios both domestically and internationally.
 Brad leverages his experience as a former examiner to creatively advance applications to grant.
 He has also presented at numerous conferences on creative strategies in advancing applications and development of prosecution strategies in light of the America Invents Act.

 Brad has prepared and prosecuted software-oriented applications directed to security, networking, audio monitoring, cash handling devices, business methods, and graphical user interfaces and mechanical applications directed to merchandizing systems, transducers, microphones, earbuds, medical devices, insulation devices, sporting equipment, composite materials, container handlers, and dispensers.